-A Methodist minister echoed the Bap- "You say, 'So what--let them go,' but you can't do that.
-You have got to remember that they are God's people, Both churchmen spoke of the inner struggles and conflicts that have stormily centered around the question of integration in their congregations.
+"You say, 'So what--let them go,' but you can't do that.
+You have got to remember that they are God's people, too."
+Both churchmen spoke of the inner struggles and conflicts that have stormily centered around the question of integration in their congregations.
 Despite laws by the governing bodies of all the major Protestant churches (Baptist excepted) that people should be admitted to services regardless of race, color, social condition, or national origin, many congregations continue to turn away Negroes at the church doors.
-Dr. Robert Strong, minister at the Trinity Presbyterian Church in Montgomery, Alabama's largest Presbyterian congregation with 1,700 members. described his congregation saying "We are close-knit."
-Attempts by groups of Negroes and whites to be admitted to the Trinity Presbyterian made national news soon after last year's Selma-to-Montgomery "'Let them in,' I said, 'Get it over with," Strong told of his advice to Trinity's Session, the church board of elders and deacons.
-But the session cited the account of Christ driving the hypocrites from the temple as biblical If a postmaster went to the circus and a lion ate him, what time would it be?
-If two postal telegraph operators If one man carried a sack of flour The one with the sack of flour, be- If two is company and three is a Alabama Christian Movement for Human Rights The weekly meeting will be Monday, July 4, at 6:30 p.m. at the Mt.
+Dr. Robert Strong, minister at the Trinity Presbyterian Church in Montgomery, Alabama's largest Presbyterian congregation with 1,700 members, described his congregation saying "We are close-knit," Presbyterian made national news soon after last year's Selma-to-Montgomery march.
+Think and Grin If a father gives fifteen cents to his what would you say? son and a dime to his daughter, what time of day is it?
+A quarter to two.
+If you saw a counterfeit dollar bill on the sidewalk and walked by without picking it up, why should you be arrested?
+Because you passed counterfeit would they make? money.